Home Equity Line of Credit (HELOC)

 How much can I borrow with a HELOC?

-Most lenders allow you to borrow up to 80-85% of your home's appraised value, minus your existing mortgage balance.
-For example, if your home is worth $400,000 and you owe $250,000 on your mortgage, at 80% loan-to-value ratio, your total borrowing capacity would be $320,000 ($400,000 × 0.80).
-Subtracting your existing mortgage ($250,000) means you could potentially qualify for a $70,000 HELOC.
+Usually up to 80–85% of your home’s appraised value minus your existing mortgage balance.
+Example: if your home is $400,000 and you owe $250,000, you might qualify for a $70,000 HELOC at 80% LTV.

 What’s the difference between a HELOC’s draw period and repayment period?